Wichita State University Campus of Applied Sciences and Technology

-Wichita State University Campus of Applied Sciences and Technology (WSU Tech and previously the Wichita Area Technical College) is a public community college in Wichita, Kansas, United States.
+Wichita State University Campus of Applied Sciences and Technology (WSU Tech and previously the Wichita Area Technical College) is a public technical college in Wichita, Kansas, United States.
 It was known as the Wichita Area Technical College before its affiliation with Wichita State University.
 WSU Tech is accredited by the Higher Learning Commission, coordinated by the Kansas Board of Regents (KBOR), and governed by the Sedgwick County Technical Education and Training Authority Board (SCTETA).
 WSU Tech operates four different campuses throughout the metropolitan area of Wichita.
 Its main campus is the National Center for Aviation Training (NCAT).